Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/student_admission.md

 Based on this data a logistic regression is trained to predict the probability that a student joins the college.

+Using this regression model,
+<cite data-cite="JANOS">Bergman et.al.
+(2020)</cite>
-Using this regression model, {cite:p}`JANOS` proposes the following student enrollment problem.
+proposes the following student enrollment problem.
 The Admission Office has data for SAT and GPA scores of the admitted students for the incoming class, and they would want to offer scholarships to students with the goal of maximizing the expected number of students that enroll in the college.
 There is a total